Global priorities research

 Where can you donate to help global priorities research?

-You can donate to most of the organisations listed above, where currently the Global Priorities Institute seems like the best option (you can donate at the bottom of the Oxford Faculty of Philosophy page), followed by the Future of Humanity Institute on the same page (since it’s already well funded).
+You can donate to most of the organisations listed above, where currently the Global Priorities Institute seems like the best option (you can donate at the bottom of the Oxford Faculty of Philosophy page).
 Open Philanthropy isn’t funding constrained.

 (To make a tax deductible donation to the Global Priorities Institute from the US, go here, select “Humanities division,” and write